 When I woke up, I realized how much I miss Japan, although it passed only 10 days.

-Japan has clearly captured something in my imagination that has inspired me wanting to stay there longer.
+Japan has clearly captured something in my imagination that has inspired me to want to stay there longer.
 These things are small, cause pleasure is easy.

 I am missing the silence after sunset.
 There was hardly a sound in my neighborhood, just occasionally distant clanging of the train crossing.

 I am missing listening to “Dolly’s Dreaming and Awakening” during my lunch with the kids, and I am missing their beautifully made little lunch boxes.
-I am missing them also (I am gonna punch myself in the face now, cause Tina wasn’t a kid person before Japan).
-But they were my best teachers.
-They taught me how to speak Japanese, without making me feel guilty for all the mistakes I was making, and they didn’t let me give up.
+I am missing them also, as they were my best teachers.
+They taught me how to speak Japanese without making me feel guilty for all the mistakes I made, and they didn’t let me give up.
 They taught me a lot about Japanese manners and a lot about Japanese culture.
 They taught me how to enjoy simple moments, and a lot of interesting and quite detailed facts about sharks, ladybugs, and flowers.